 Quotations lend credibility and a voice to writing, but after a while 'said' starts sounding a little abrupt.

-Knowing what not to say is just as important as saying it right.
+Knowing how to edit is knowing what not to say is just as important as saying it right.

 - Literally.
 Only use this if you are describing exactly and accurately what happened.
 [The Oatmeal makes this point rather well as well.]

 - Impactful.
 As I have said before, this is not a word, it's lazy writing.

 - Solution.
 Unless you have laid out a specific problem, you cannot offer a solution.

 - A lot.
 How much?
 A lot is too vague and can be interpreted too many ways.
 Write precisely.

 - Passion.
 No. Especially not in mission statements.